bohlinger/wavy/docs/tutorials.rst

 .. image:: ./docs_fig_col_insitu.png
    :scale: 80

-9. dump collocation ts to a netcdf file
+8. dump collocation ts to a netcdf file
 #######################################
 The collocation results can now be dumped to a netcdf file.
 The path and filename can be entered as keywords but also predefined config settings can be used from collocation_specs.yaml:

 .. code-block:: python3

-   >>> col_obj.write_to_monthly_nc()
+   >>> cco_raw.write_to_monthly_nc()

-10. validate the collocated time series
+9. validate the collocated time series
 #######################################
 Having collocated a quick validation can be performed using the validationmod. validation_specs.yaml can be adjusted.

 .. code-block:: python3

-   >>> val_dict = col_obj.validate_collocated_values()
+   >>> val_dict = cco_raw.validate_collocated_values()

    # ---
    Validation stats
    # ---
-   Correlation Coefficient: 0.98
+   Correlation Coefficient: 0.95
-   Mean Absolute Difference: 0.38
+   Mean Absolute Difference: 0.22
-   Root Mean Squared Difference: 0.53
+   Root Mean Squared Difference: 0.27
-   Debiased Root Mean Squared Difference: 0.50
+   Normalized Root Mean Squared Difference: 0.08 Debiased Root Mean Squared Difference: 0.24
+   Bias: -0.13
-   Bias: -0.16
+   Normalized Bias: -0.04
-   Scatter Index: 16.93
+   Scatter Index: 8.05
-   Mean of Model: 2.97
+   Mean of Model: 3.02
    Mean of Observations: 3.14
-   Number of Collocated Values: 2217
+   Number of Collocated Values: 72

 The entire validation dictionary will then be in val_dict.

-11. quick look examples
+10. quick look examples
 #######################
 The script "wavyQuick.py" is designed to provide quick and easy access to information regarding satellite coverage and basic validation.
 Checkout the help: